kiwitcms/kiwitcms.github.io/content/pages/legal.markdown

 FREE Public Tenant and Private Tenant accounts and all of their data are removed within 30 days of cancelling their subscription.

 Account info is not shared with 3rd parties!

+Kiwi TCMS doesn't perform any tracking of your activities or collect any statistics which are sent-home!